VoltCruelerz/OwlMarble-Magic/classes/warlord/Warlord.md

 ### (Musing) Mercenary Negotiations - 1 [New]

 When recruiting Hirelings for combat, you can negotiate half the normal rate.

+### (Musing) Defensible Position - 1 [New]

+Over the course of 10 minutes, you can fill a number of 5-foot squares equal to twice your Intelligence modifier with difficult terrain.
+You can also expend any number of _Leadership Dice_ to direct your companions in the construction of greater works, increasing the number of 5-foot squares filled in the same time by the value rolled.

+> **Note**: Jivara could process 30 squares an hour.

+If you expend twice the effort on a given 5-foot square, you can fill it with one of the following:

+- **Barricade**: a barricade is assembled out of nearby materials, which can be bidirectional or monodirectional.
+If bidirectional, creatures always have half cover from attacks coming from the other side.
+If monodirectional, only creatures within 10 feet of the rear of it have half cover against attacks coming from the front of it.
+- **Tripwires**: thin tripwires are assembled (detection DC is your passive Deception) throughout the area that emit a noise when triggered.
+The sound is audible from 60 feet and wakes sleeping creatures within 15 feet.

 ### (Musing) Covering Fire - 7 [New]